 You will also need a selection of pieces of coloured tissue.

 I use tissue of all weights that I have coloured myself.
 Have you ever tried to colour your own tissue?
 It’s fun, and these paints are ideal as the colour is intense.

 They are water-based, and totally intermixable, so the effects are endless.
 The papers I’m using in this post are all coloured with them.
 You will see that I have used some in various intensities, including a very dilute form.
 You can also include purchased paper serviettes or napkins.
 There’s that other paper again, it’s the ‘secret’ ingredient, so we will talk about it soon.
 Whichever paper you use make sure that it is completely dry before you start this following exercise.

 Now for the secret ingredient.

 Abaca tissue is available in several weights.
 It is PH neutral, and has no grain so tears with ease in whichever direction you need.
-The one that I use is also known as Conservation Tissue as it is used for wrapping textiles etc for long term storage.
+However, the one that I use (also known as Conservation Tissue as it is used for wrapping textiles etc for long term storage) is far and away the best and most stable for this technique.
 It too takes colour beautifully, and you can include it in the tissue used for this technique.
-I have also used it as an addition in the various collages that you can see here.
+I have also used it as an addition in the various collages that you can see here and here.
 The secret to this technique is that the tissue is built up on a base of this wonderful tissue paper, and it then becomes strong enough for stitching!